Can $E_8$ unification at low energies be consistent with proton decay?: Effective Pati-Salam theory

-This is the (mostly) massless field content below compactification, which is the SM field content plus three right handed neutrinos, two Higgs doublets, two flavons, and two vector-like triplet pairs.
-The vector-like electroweak triplets and singlets obtain their masses via the effective VEVs at high scales.
+respectively.
+These are the fields that remain in the theory below the compactification scale -- the massless SM fields plus three massive right-handed neutrinos as well as two Higgs doublets, two flavons, and two vector-like triplet pairs.
+The heavy fields, such as the vector-like weak-triplet and singlet fermions, acquire their masses via the effective VEVs at high scales.